Chronic lymphatic leukaemia

 Do you have any of these symptoms?

-Survival will also depend on the complications that may arise in the course of this leukemia.
-The most frequent are infections due to the fact that the disease itself produces a decrease in immunity, but also secondary to the reduction of the body's defenses by the treatments applied.
+Survival will also depend on the complications that may arise in the course of this leukaemia.
+The most frequent are infections due to the fact that the disease itself produces a decrease in immunity, but also secondary to the reduction of the body's defences due to the treatments applied.

-Other complications are autoimmune processes (hemolytic anemia), the appearance of other tumor diseases (e.g. melanoma and lung cancer) and the transformation of CLL into another more aggressive type of lymphoproliferative syndrome.
+Other complications are autoimmune processes (haemolytic anaemia), the appearance of other tumour diseases (e.g. melanoma and lung cancer) and the transformation of CLL into another type of more aggressive lymphoproliferative syndrome.

 The importance of correct staging is that each stage of the disease will be treated in one way or another.
 Thus, the cases with the best prognosis may not receive treatment; they should only undergo periodic controls.